GoRakuDo/GoRakuDo/docs/architecture/astro-development-patterns.md

 ### Principle: Scoped by Default, Global When Necessary

-**Directive:** All component-specific styles MUST be placed within a `<style>` tag inside the `.astro` component file.
+**Directive:** All component-specific styles MUST be placed within a `<style is:global>` tag inside the `.astro` component file.
 This ensures styles are scoped and do not leak globally.
 Global styles (e.g., fonts, CSS variables, resets) are ONLY permitted in a central file, `src/styles/global.css`, which is imported into the main layout.

 **Rationale:** Scoped styles prevent CSS conflicts and make components truly modular and portable.